coshinen/blog/pages/quotes.md

 > * MODERATION.
 > Avoid extremes; forbear resenting injuries so much as you think they deserve.

-> Mahatma Gandhi:
-> * First they ignore you, then they laugh at you, then they fight you, then you
-> win.

 > George Orwell, Animal Farm, THE SEVEN COMMANDMENTS:
 > * ALL ANIMALS ARE EQUAL BUT SOME ANIMALS ARE MORE EQUAL THAN OTHERS.
 > * FOUR LEGS GOOD, TWO LEGS BAD.